What is foster care?

 Do foster children need individual bedrooms?

-No. A foster child can share a room with your children or other foster children of the same sex.
+No. A foster child can share a room with your children or other foster children of the same sex and approximate age.
 The child must have a bed of his or her own.
-A foster child may not share a bedroom with an adult, except for brief periods due to the child’s illness or another need for attention.
+A foster child may not share a bedroom with an adult nor can the foster parent’s own child be displaced for the convenience of a foster child.

 Can the foster child attend religious activities with me?